Marilyn Little

-Marilyn Little (born December 1, 1981) is an American eventing and show jumping rider.
-Little won both individual and team gold medals in eventing at the 2015 Pan American Games in Toronto.
+Marilyn Little (born December 1, 1981) is an American show jumping and eventing rider.
+Little won both individual and team gold medals in eventing at the 2015 Pan American Games in Toronto, riding RF Scandalous.
+After returning to international show jumping, she was named in June 2026 to the United States team for the FEI Jumping World Championships in Aachen.
+As of July 2026, she is ranked 31st in the Longines jumping world rankings, the highest position of her career.